 Link building is a term used in search engine optimisation which is the process of finding other websites who are happy to link to your website, app store or social media pages.
 There are generally two different types of link building, these are called earned media and paid media.

-Earned media means the content you produce and wish to promote earns its own upstanding reputation and and gains websites linking to it naturally and organically.
+Earned media means that the content you produce and wish to promote earns its own upstanding reputation and gains websites linking to it naturally and organically.
 This can be due to content quality, trending subjects and influential hype.
 Paid media means to purchase an inbound link to a piece of content, similar to buying advertising space.

 As an expert link building agency, we prefer the term “link profiling”, since link building is not always about getting links.
 It’s about maintaining a healthy link profile and this quite often means requesting removal of toxic backlinks.
 Generating and submitting a disavow to Google Search Console to get rid of links to your pages that are hosted within poor quality websites.